ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 In general, a lower number stage of NSCLC is linked with a better outcome.
-However, no doctor can predict how long a patient will live with lung cancer based only on the stage of disease because lung cancer is different in each person, and treatment works differently for each tumor.
+However, no doctor can predict how long a patient will live with lung cancer based only on the stage of disease.
+This is because lung cancer is different in each person and treatment works differently for each tumor.

 Cancer stage grouping

-The stage of NSCLC is described by a number, zero (0) through four (Roman numerals I through IV).
+There are 5 stages for NSCLC: stage 0 (zero) and stages I through IV (1 through 4).
 One way to determine the staging of NSCLC is to find out whether the cancer can be completely removed by a surgeon.
 To completely remove the lung cancer, the surgeon must remove the cancer, along with the surrounding, healthy lung tissue.
 Learn more about treatment options for NSCLC.

 This is called in situ disease, meaning the cancer is “in place” and has not grown into nearby tissues and spread outside the lung.

 A stage I lung cancer is a small tumor that has not spread to any lymph nodes, making it possible for a surgeon to completely remove it.
 Stage I is divided into 2 substages based on the size of the tumor:

 Stage IA tumors are less than 3 centimeters (cm) wide.

 Stage IB tumors are more than 3 cm but less than 5 cm wide.

 Stage II lung cancer is divided into 2 substages: